HomeReviewsStable Diffusion

 Free Tier Reality Check

-Murf AI's free plan (10 minutes monthly, 5 voices max) is genuinely usable for testing.
+Murf AI's free plan (10 minutes monthly, 5 voices max) is actually usable for testing.
 You'll quickly hit limitations, but it's enough to determine whether the voice quality matches your standards.
 ElevenLabs' free tier (10,000 characters) is similarly restrictive.
 The free tiers function as extended trials, not production tools.

 Free tier score: 3.5/5 - useful for evaluation, but both platforms expect paid conversion.